lopossumi/brkut/README.md

 Documentation
 =============
-See [summary](/documentation/summary.md) for notes on project implementation.
-Test reports etc. can be found on the documentation folder.
+See [summary](/documentation/summary.md) for notes on project implementation, including sequence diagrams, manual testing and ideas for future development.
+Mutation test and checkstyle reports can be found on the documentation folder.